-You’re a roadie and you love the sights, smells, sounds and culture of the open road.
+You’re a roadie, and you love the sights, smells, sounds and culture of the open road.
 You believe that the journey is the destination that’s best enjoyed with an RV, a car or a trusty motorcycle?
-If have kids, you’re most like in an RV touring and homeschooling and your probably connected in the road tripper community.
+If you have kids, you’re most like in an RV touring and homeschooling and your probably connected in the road tripper community.

 Check out Road Less Travelled

 Digital Nomads – Location Independent travellers

 FYI, a good majority of the travellers on this page and many long-term travellers work while on the road.
 You might be surprised that many of them are not independently wealthy.

 You love to travel, but you need to make some cash along the way to help fund your travels.
 You might teach English here and there, or you might have a job back home that you can do remotely.
 Still others are working to create a business using nothing but your computer, the Internet and an idea.
 An example are freelance writers, photographers, consultants, web & graphic designers and Internet marketers, to name a few.

 You’re pretty tech-savvy, and you’ve figured out a way to leverage technology and work wherever and even whenever you want – whether it be from home, a beach in the Bahamas, at your favourite coffee shop or on the other side of the world!
 You’re basically a nomadic or location independent entrepreneur, and you use your phones, tablets and laptop along with some useful web-applications to earn an income.

 Earning your income this way allows you to travel freely because you are not tied down to a desk or office.

 Take a cue from Erin Bender: Travel with Bender